slarse/clanimtk/README.rst

 Core concepts
 =============
 ``clanimtk`` works with a few, simple core concepts that revolve around certain object types.
-It is essential to have these in the back of the head to efficiently use the toolkit.
+It is beneficial to keep these in the back of the head when using the toolkit.

 * **Frame:** A string with fixed linelength.
 I.e., Either there is only one line in the string, or each newline character is preceeded by the exact